rhyolight/highbrow/README.md

 ### WEBGL

 There is a simple WEBGL example in [`examples/webgl`](examples/webgl/).
 This example interfaces with [cell-viz](https://github.com/numenta/cell-viz), an existing platform I've used for HTM cell rendering in THREE.JS.
+For details, see [`HighbrowLayerVisualization`](https://github.com/numenta/cell-viz/blob/master/src/HighbrowLayerVisualization.js).

-It currently only models one layer and does not yet apply offset, but if you open [`examples/webgl/index.html`](examples/webgl/index.html) in a browser and hold `s` to strafe backward you can see the animated cells with global indices and XYZ positions rendered upon them.
+It currently only models one layer and is still missing key features, but if you open [`examples/webgl/index.html`](examples/webgl/index.html) in a browser and hold `s` to strafe backward you can see the animated cells with global indices and XYZ positions rendered upon them.

 #### Controls